raakinshabbir/Visualizing-Health-and-Climate-Dengue-and-Rainfall-in-Bangladesh/README.md

 2. **Average Dengue Cases per Capita by District**: By mapping the prevalence of dengue cases across Bangladesh's districts, this project aims to raise awareness about a pressing public health issue that impacts the lives of countless Bangladeshis every year.

-Through these visualizations, I hope to foster a deeper understanding and empathy for the socio-economic and environmental challenges that define my nation.
+Through these visualizations, I hope to foster a deeper understanding and empathy for the socio-economic and environmental challenges that unfortunately, still cripple my nation.

 ### Technologies Used